What is a home inspection?

 What to consider when hiring a home inspector

-Generally, your real estate agent will recommend a home inspector.
-Their inspector should be a certified home inspector they trust and have worked with in the past.
-However, since you’re hiring the inspector, you’ll also have the option to choose your own inspector.
+Generally, you can expect your real estate agent to recommend a home inspector.
+The inspector should be a certified home inspector they trust and have worked with in the past.
+But since you’re hiring the inspector, you’ll also have the option to choose your own.

 When choosing an inspector, consider that: